2018 Fright at the Museum

 Cost: $15/person, children under 3 attend for free.

 This event has sold out for three years in a row!
-If you want to make sure you don’t miss the chance to attend next year make sure you sign up for our email alerts here to stay in-the-know for all our programs and events.
+If you want to make sure you don’t miss the chance to attend this year make sure to sign up for our email alerts!
+You’ll be the first to know when tickets go on sale and activities are announced.

 LIVE MUSIC: Jeff & Paige